MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/Desktop-Hosting-Reference-Architecture.md

 - The building blocks for providing a secure, reliable, multitenant desktop hosting solution based in Microsoft Azure Services.
 - The purpose of each building block and how they fit together.

 There are multiple ways to build a desktop hosting solution based on this architecture.
 This architecture outlines integration and improvements in Azure with Windows Server 2016.
-Other deployment options are available with the [Desktop Hosting Reference Architecture Guide](https://go.microsoft.com/fwlink/p/?LinkId=517389) for Windows Server 2012 R2.
+Other deployment options are available with the [Desktop Hosting Reference Architecture Guide](https://go.microsoft.com/fwlink/p/?LinkId=517389).

 The following topics are covered: